FNTI

-FNTI (formerly known as First Nations Technical Institute) is an Indigenous-owned and -governed post-secondary institute located in Tyendinaga Mohawk Territory in Ontario.
+FNTI (formerly known as First Nations Technical Institute) is an Indigenous-owned and governed post-secondary institute located in Tyendinaga Mohawk Territory in Ontario.
 The institute puts on programming rooted in Indigegogy and Indigenous ways of knowing.

-FNTI is a registered non-profit/charitable organization, accredited by the World Indigenous Nations Higher Education Consortium (WINHEC), a member of Colleges and Institutes Canada (CICan), and undergoing the process of an organizational review with the Indigenous Advanced Education and Skills Council.
+FNTI is a registered non-profit/charitable organization, accredited by the Indigenous Advanced Education and Skills Council (IAESC).

-As of July 2020, FNTI has over 4,000 graduates with certificate, diploma and degree credentials issued in partnership with recognized Ontario colleges and universities.
-The institute will begin the delivery of standalone bachelor's degrees in 2020 in accordance with the Indigenous Institutes Act, 2017.
+FNTI has over 4,500 graduates with certificate, diploma and degree credentials issued in partnership with recognized Ontario colleges and universities.
+The institute has also begun the delivery of standalone bachelor's degrees in accordance with the Indigenous Institutes Act, 2017.

-As of July 2020, FNTI has an overall graduation rate of 93% and its graduates have a 98% employment rate.
+As of July 2025, FNTI has an overall graduation rate of 95%.

 History

 In 1917, the Canadian Royal Flying Corps survey operation identified the flatlands of Tyendinaga as an excellent location for a flight training facility, Camp Mohawk.
 In 1985, FNTI federally incorporated to create educational pathways for Indigenous Peoples.

 FNTI started their First Peoples’ Aviation Technology – Flight program in 1989 to train First Nations, Métis and Inuit pilots on the former Camp Mohawk site.